platformsh/platformsh-docs/docs/src/administration/users.md

  **Example**

- Let's add `alice@example.com` to the project with Project Admin permissions:
+ Add `user@example.com` to the project with Project Admin permissions:

 ```bash
 platform user:add alice@example.com -r admin
 ```
-Alice will receive an invitation email to confirm her details and a registration link.
+Once you add the user to the project, they receive an invitation email to confirm their details and a registration link.

 **Example**